cw: violence, blades, persecution, body control, body horror

 Waiting for him to scrawl his deep screed.

-She reads it, but she doesn’t lose her focus, ruin her Tactica, not to this.
+She reads it, but she doesn’t lose her focus, ruin her tactica, not to this.
 She skims it with her fingertips, the sensors drawing in the localized information, contextualized by what she sees out of the corners of sight.

 I shut my eyes and all the world drops dead;